janeshsutharios/iOS_Tutorials/ScalablePackageNavigation-Level-2/README.md

 # Scalable iOS App Architecture with Type-Safe Navigation

-This project demonstrates a **highly scalable iOS application architecture** using Swift Package Manager with complete separation of concerns, modular design, and **type-safe cross-feature navigation**.
+This project demonstrates a **production-ready, highly scalable iOS application architecture** using Swift Package Manager with complete separation of concerns, modular design, and **type-safe cross-feature navigation**.
 Built with **Swift 6.1** and modern async/await patterns.

 ## 🏗️ Architecture Overview